JianGuanTHU/AMOR/README.md

    bash ./warmup.sh
    ```

-   The trained model will be saved under `./model/warmup_model`
+   The trained model will be saved under `./model/warmup_model`.
+We provide the checkpoint [here](https://huggingface.co/Jiann/AMOR-warmup).